 No, the ISO 9001 standard can be purchased from the ISO website or through the ISO store in your country.
 The cost to purchase the standard is typically between 100 to 300 USD.
 It is an easy read document and it is supported by many guidelines and examples.

 No, the standard can be used by any organization.
-Either in the support industry, tourism, health, etc., the ISO 9001 is applicable and can be implemented.
-ISO 9001:2015 was specifically designed to be more accessible to organizations and businesses outside the manufacturing sector.
+The ISO 9001 is applicable and can be implemented in the support industry, tourism, health, etc., ISO 9001:2015 was specifically designed to be more accessible to organizations and businesses outside the manufacturing sector.
 The organization’s scope of activity is not taken into account while developing the ISO 9001 standard.

 Yes.
 ISO 9001 can help organizations to improve their financial benefits in many ways:

 • Following ISO 9001 requirements can increase efficiency and productivity that help the organization lower their costs

 • Using ISO 9001 as a framework can lead to the improvement of customer experience resulting in repeat businesses and increased sales and revenue